 But a CPAP machine isn’t for everyone.
 That’s because it involves wearing a mask and needs to be plugged in while you sleep, so for some, it can be noisy and uncomfortable.

 If that’s the case for you, Dr. Gleave can design a custom mouthguard for you to wear while you sleep to keep your airways open all night long for quiet, restful sleep.
+You could also consider using CBD products like liposomal CBD that are known to help you have more restful, deep sleep.

 Is Sleep Apnea Keeping You From Rest?